Ocean Technology Testing & Research

 - shallow draught hull - suitable for sustained inshore support in areas most other larger ships are unable to operate in

-Leeway Striker is a multi-purpose high speed craft.
+LeeWay Striker is a multi-purpose high speed craft.
 Striker offers the unique opportunity to get to areas of operation quickly and efficiently.
 With its speed and capability it also creates cost savings as the vessel is able to spend less time on the water with a smaller safe manning requirement.
 With a large aft deck, Striker can carry unusually large payloads for a vessel of its size.
-Striker is the perfect vessel for launching, recovering and rescuing ocean technology and for short research operations.
+Striker is the perfect vessel for launching, recovering and rescuing ocean technology and for short research operations, using her davit, a-frame and pole mount systems.

 The 26-foot vessel is ideal for inshore ocean technology and research day trips.
-Its steady and capable design creates a winning combination for research and ocean technology applications.
+Her steady and capable design creates a winning combination for research and ocean technology applications.
+The vessel is fitted with a davit and pot hauler for launching and recovering equipment.